Constitution Day 2021

-Constitution Day is celebrated this year on Thursday, 17th September 2020.
-The day marks the 233rd anniversary of the signing of the Constitution of the United States in 1787.
+This coming Friday, 17th September 2021, is Constitution Day.
+The day marks the 234th anniversary of the signing of the Constitution of the United States in 1787.

 Constitution Day events are held by schools and colleges in the United States with the goal of promoting a greater understanding of the history of this important historical document.
 Schools that participate in the U.S. Federal Student Aid system are asked to foster awareness and understanding of this important event each year.

 What does the Constitution say?